Square: The Fight Is Not Lost

 Introduction

-Square (SQ) stock has experienced extreme volatility after the Company reported its Q1 earnings, falling 6% before rebounding as the market opened.
+Square (NYSE:SQ) stock has experienced extreme volatility after the Company reported its Q1 earnings, falling 6% before rebounding as the market opened.
 The Company has been severely affected by the pandemic in certain areas, but benefited significantly in others.
 Even if the fight with the virus has started with Square taking some losses straight on the chin, the Company is well-positioned and highly likely to come out victorious in the later rounds.
 The current stock price presents a great opportunity for long-term investors.

 Covid-19 did hit hard